Lasting Power of Attorney Disagreements

 How much do power of attorney disputes cost?

 Taking Court of Protection action where the dispute is over the protected party’s finances will involve legal costs.
-However, usually, a significant proportion of these will be recoverable from the protected party’s own funds.
+However, many of these will usually be recoverable from the protected party’s funds.

 If the dispute concerns their health and welfare, or court action is not required, we will discuss the legal costs with you at the outset so that you know where you stand.